Raisbeck Aviation High School

-Raisbeck Aviation High School (or RAHS), part of the Highline School District, is located in Tukwila, Washington.
+Raisbeck Aviation High School (RAHS), part of the Highline School District, is located in Tukwila, Washington.
 The school is an aviation- and aerospace-themed STEM school and one of the Highline School District's small schools.
 It is focused on preparing students for college, careers, and citizenship.
 The school serves about 400 students in grades 9-12 from around Puget Sound.
 Until 2013 it was known as Aviation High School.
 It is next to the Museum of Flight's Aviation Pavilion exhibit near King County International Airport.

 Academics

 The school's approach to learning is project-based with an additional emphasis on the students presenting and defending their learning in front of industry experts.
-Each student is paired with a mentor from one of the school's industry partners who is assigned to the student in Grade 9 or 10 and continues with them through graduation.
-The mentor advises the students on course and career paths and assists with selection of internships where students work in local industry before graduation.
+The school also hosts many mentor events, where each student has the opportunity to find a mentor that can advise them on course and career paths.
 To assist with guidance of the various programs, RAHS has both a Board of Governors and a 5-person Advisory Council with representatives from local industry, businesses, and the county.